Our unique approach

 Patients who are not experiencing symptoms or who have precursor conditions — smoldering multiple myeloma (SMM) or monoclonal gammopathy of undetermined significance (MGUS) — may not need treatment and can be monitored for disease progression.
 It's important

-to note that almost 70 percent of MGUS patients do not get multiple myeloma.
-And while the percentage of patients with SMM who may get multiple myeloma is higher than with MGUS, not everyone with SMM develops multiple myeloma, either.
+to note that almost 70 percent of MGUS patients do not progress to multiple myeloma or another disorder.
+And while the percentage of patients with SMM who may progress to multiple myeloma is higher than with MGUS, not everyone with SMM develops multiple myeloma, either.

 Our researchers are studying the genomic, genetic, and epigenetic factors that characterize precancerous conditions, such as smoldering multiple myeloma and monoclonal gammopathy of undetermined significance, at our Center for Prevention of Progression of Blood Cancers (CPOP).